Shea Body Butter Recipe for Dry Skin without Beeswax (Vegan Friendly)

 This shea body butter recipe for dry skin yields approximately six 4 oz. containers or four 8 oz. containers.

-Directions on How to Make Shea Body Butter:
+How to Make Shea Body Butter:

 You will need a digital scale to weigh out the ingredients for my shea body butter recipe.
 While I suggest using a double boiler to melt the ingredients, you can also use a microwave at reduced power.